-Navigating Toward a Wider and Deeper Houston Ship Channel
+Navigating Towards a Wider and Deeper Houston Ship Channel

 Since 2010, the Port of Houston Authority has been planning the next major channel improvements working with Congress and the Corps of Engineers.
-During that time, the growth in U.S. energy production, manufacturing, and exports as well as the increasing size of ships are creating significant demand and pressure on the Houston Ship Channel and regional infrastructure, and driving the need to make improvements to this nationally significant waterway.
+During that time, the growth in the size of vessels increasingly needing to transit the waterway along with the growth in the exports, imports, domestic manufacturing and energy products are creating significant demand and pressure on the Houston Ship Channel and regional infrastructure, and driving the need to make improvements to this nationally significant waterway.

 The success of this waterway is the result of a legacy of leadership and commitment in supporting and funding channel improvements over time.
 Through a tradition of collaboration and investment, the Houston Ship Channel has become the nation’s most active waterway, with more vessel traffic than the next three largest U.S. ports combined – Los Angeles, Long Beach, and New York/New Jersey.